Try using cornmeal in this strawberry-rhubarb cobbler; you'll love the delicious sweet and savory combination.

 Step 1: Rinse and roughly chop fruit into bite size pieces.
 In a large pot, add rhubarb and 1/8 c. water, cook on medium for about 5 minutes.
 Then add strawberries, sugar, and vanilla.
 The amount of sugar you add is completely up to your taste buds!
 Let this mixture cook until the rhubarb starts to soften and lose its shape (about 10 minutes).

 Step 2: While the fruit is cooking, move onto making the cobbler crust.
-Mix together the dry ingredients a in a medium mixing bowl.
+Mix together the dry ingredients in a medium mixing bowl.
 Then, add the egg and milk, and mix until combined.
 It should resemble a biscuit dough, but still stick to your fingers.
+Set aside.

-Step 3: Once the fruit is cooked, add in the cornstarch mixture and stir until completely combined with the fruit.
+Step 3: Once the fruit is cooked, stir in the cornstarch mixture until completely combined with the fruit.
 Alternatively, you could use tapioca mix or gelatin, whatever you are comfortable with.

 Step 4: Pour the fruit mixture into a large baking pan, then with slightly wet fingers, form small "cobbles" with the dough mixture along the top of the fruit.
-It may seem like there isn't a good fruit to cobble ratio, but the dough expands, so don't you worry!
+It may seem like there isn't an accurate fruit to cobble ratio, but the dough expands, so don't worry!